mgoonde/py_itm/test/README.md

 The output is an extended-xyz format, readable by ovito.
 The output properties are `StructureType` and `dHausdorff`.
 The `StructureType` property has the value of the index of the template which that local configurations matches to, *e.g.* `StructureType=2` means the atom has been matched to the 2nd template that has been added in the beginning of the `test_itm.py` program.
 The value of `dHausdorff` is the value of the Hausdorff distance with which this atom has matched to given template.

+The file `itm_struc_typ2.ovmod` can be imported into ovito modifiers for visualization of results.